-At Novo Nordisk we regularly conduct Business Ethics training to all employees.
-Throughout 2021 a series of human rights training sessions, workshops and awareness activities including human rights e-learning were delivered for continuous development of human rights awareness.
-Annual training in Business Ethics, which includes respect for human rights, is mandatory for all employees.
-In 2021, 98% of employees completed and documented their training, with the remaining 2% missing mainly due to employees being on leave.
+At Novo Nordisk we regularly conduct Ethics & Compliance training to all employees.
+Throughout 2022 a series of human rights training sessions, workshops and awareness activities including human rights e-learning were delivered for continuous development of human rights awareness.
+Annual training in Ethics & Compliance, which includes respect for human rights, is mandatory for all employees.
+In 2022, 99% of employees completed and documented their training, with the remaining 1% missing mainly due to employees being on leave.

-At Novo Nordisk we also introduce Responsible Sourcing via e-learning to all procurement and other relevant Novo Nordisk employees.
-Furthermore, an introduction to Responsible Sourcing is also included as part of the global on-boarding programme for new employees to the global procurement organisation 4 times a year.
+An e-learning on Responsible Sourcing is made available to all procurement and other relevant Novo Nordisk employees.
+Furthermore, an introduction to Responsible Sourcing is also included as part of the global on-boarding programme for new employees to the Global Procurement organisation 4 times a year.